DewofyourYouth/DewofyourYouth.github.io/_posts/2020-1-16-go-lang-cheatsheat.md

   - go
 ---

+This post is still being written.

 Here I have put together some helpful go syntax, tips and tricks.
 Yay!

+- Hello World
+- Assignments
+- Loops
+- Arrays and Slices

 ## Your "Hello Go" Program